oliverklee/ext-seminars/Documentation/Installation/Upgrading.rst

     check warnings and fix them.
 #.
 Disable the automatic configuration check for the seminars extension in the
     extension manager again.
+#.
+If you have some events that have no fixed date (yet) and for which
+    registration should be possible, edit those events, go to the "Registration" tab and check the "Allows registration even if no date has been set" checkbox.